-- 1) Ensure that the information is recorded on CPOMs by a school's member of staff and the DSL is alerted. - 2) Referral to be made immediately to social care with dates and times. - 3) Evidence of all phone calls (including those to parents, social care or advice lines), emails or other information factually recorded. - 4) Outcomes of any decisions regarding the referral recorded.
+- 1) Ensure that the information is recorded on CPOMs and the DSL is alerted. - 2) Referral to be made immediately to social care with dates and times. - 3) Evidence of all phone calls (including those to parents, social care or advice lines), emails or other information factually recorded. - 4) Outcomes of any decisions regarding the referral recorded.